cmspeed/OT_3DEP_Workflows/README.md

 7. [Generate colorized (RGB) point clouds using USGS 3D Elevation Program (3DEP) lidar data and National Agriculture Imagery Program (NAIP) Imagery](https://github.com/cmspeed/OT_3DEP_Workflows/blob/main/notebooks/07_3DEP_Generate_Colorized_PointClouds.ipynb)[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/cmspeed/OT_3DEP_Workflows/blob/main/notebooks/07_3DEP_Generate_Colorized_PointClouds.ipynb)

+## Issues and Suggested Feature Improvements

+Issues and/or suggestions for improving these workflows or developing new ones are highly encouranged and may be submitted as an <a href="https://github.com/cmspeed/OT_3DEP_Workflows/issues">issue</a> or by email to <a href="https://opentopography.org/contact">OpenTopography Support</a>.

 ## Funding

-Funding for the creation and distribution of these Jupyter Notebook-based workflows was provided as by the <a href="https://www.usgs.gov/centers/community-for-data-integration-cdi">USGS Community for Data Integration (CDI)</a> through the funded grant <a href="https://www.usgs.gov/centers/community-for-data-integration-cdi/science/enhancing-usability-3dep-data-and-web-services"> *Enhancing usability of 3DEP data and web services with Jupyter notebooks*</a>.
+Funding for the creation and distribution of these Jupyter Notebook-based workflows was provided as by the <a href="https://www.usgs.gov/centers/community-for-data-integration-cdi">USGS Community for Data Integration (CDI)</a> through the funded grant <a href="https://www.usgs.gov/centers/community-for-data-integration-cdi/science/enhancing-usability-3dep-data-and-web-services"> *Enhancing usability of 3DEP data and web services with Jupyter Notebooks*</a>.

 OpenTopography is supported by the National Science Foundation (NSF) under Award Numbers <a href="https://nsf.gov/awardsearch/showAward?AWD_ID=1948997">1948997</a>, <a href="https://nsf.gov/awardsearch/showAward?AWD_ID=1948994">1948994</a> & <a href ="https://nsf.gov/awardsearch/showAward?AWD_ID=1948857">1948857</a>.